seokhyun-chung/seokhyun-chung.github.io/_pages/about.md

 News
 ======
 * I like sharing research ideas on data analytics and connected system applications and am happy to discuss collaborative projects.
 If you find my work interesting or have any interest in potential collaborations, please don't hesitate to [email me](mailto:schung@virginia.edu)!
+* Map 2025: [Publication] Our paper "An Optimization Model and Algorithm for Job Scheduling with Extra Resource Allocation in Shipbuilding", joint work with Cheonggi Park, Hyungjoo Cha, and Dr Taesu Cheong at Korea University, has been accepted at _International Journal of Production Research_!
+* Apr 2025: [New paper] Check out our new paper "[Fairness in Machine Learning-Based Hand Load Estimation: A Case Study on Load Carriage Tasks](https://arxiv.org/pdf/2504.05610)" with Arafat Rahman and Dr Sol Lim.
+This paper studies systemic biases in machine learning-based hand load estimation in the presence of imbalanced training population across male and female groups, and proposes a method to improve fairness in load prediction.
+* Apr 2025: [Grant] I'll serve as a PI for a project "AI-driven Realtime Gas Leak Localization using Artificial Olfactory Systems", sponsored by University of Virginia through the Research Innovation Award program.
-* Jan 2025: [New paper] Our paper "Real-time Adaptation for Time-series Signal Prediction using Label-aware Neural Processes" has been accepted at _Reliability Engineering & System Safety_!
+* Jan 2025: [Publication] Our paper "Real-time Adaptation for Time-series Signal Prediction using Label-aware Neural Processes" has been accepted at _Reliability Engineering & System Safety_!
 * Oct 2024: [Conference presentation] Jingyi Gao, a PhD student in our lab, presented our work "Federated Automatic Variable Selection in Multi-output Gaussian Processes" at 2024 INFORMS Seattle!
 * Aug 2024: [Grant] I'll Co-PI the project "**ReDDDoT Phase 1: Planning Grant: Facilitating Responsible, Ethical, and Explainable Ergonomic Exposure Assessments when using Artificial Intelligence Methods**" sponsored by **National Science Foundation (NSF)**.
 * Jul 2024: [Grant] I'll Co-PI the project "**Contributing to Responsible Artificial Intelligence (AI)-Based